confluentinc/demo-database-modernization/README.md

     python oracle/update_user.py
     ```

-1. Back in the Confluent Cloud console, verify the Rica Blaisdell's average credit is updated to $7000.
+1. Back in the Confluent Cloud console, verify the Rica Blaisdell's average credit has been updated.

 ## Enrich Data Streams with ksqlDB